mbraga-s/Born2BeRoot/README.md

 # Born2BeRoot
 This 42 School's Born2BeRoot Project Guide was made using information obtained from several other similar guides and sources in order to better prepare my defence of this project.
-The questions answered below were obtained from [this document](https://docs.google.com/document/d/1-BwCO0udUP7MhRh81Y681zz0BalXtKFtte_FHJc6G4s/edit) (by Adrian Musso-Gonzalez) and answered in both english and portuguese.
+The questions answered below were obtained from [this document](https://docs.google.com/document/d/1-BwCO0udUP7MhRh81Y681zz0BalXtKFtte_FHJc6G4s/edit) (by Adrian Musso-Gonzalez).

 In order to really grasp the information needed for this project, I recommend writing your own guide (feel free to use this one as a starting point to make your own).
 ## Index